Open Accessibility Menu

 Light up the Season Radiothon

-- Tune into the Light Up The Season Radiothon to hear from our patients, providers, specialists, and more live on the radio!
-From December 3 - 5, WWL, B.97, Magic 101.9 and Bayou 105.7 will be broadcasting live from the Main Concourse.
+• Thank you for tuning in to the Light Up The Season Radiothon, where listeners heard from our patients, providers, specialists, and more live on the air!
+From December 3–5, WWL, B97, Magic 101.9, and Bayou 105.7 broadcasted live from the Main Concourse.

 Holiday Parade

-- Our family-centered Holiday Parade is back, and will be even bigger and better this year!
-The parade is December 6 and will start from The French Market with an extended route through Downtown.
-See the route.
+• Our family-centered Holiday Parade returned this year, and it was even bigger and better than before!
+The parade took place on December 6, starting from The French Market with an extended route through Downtown.

 Toy Drive